How To Build a DIY Patio Fire Pit the SAFE Way

 I realized after I was done that it wasn't centered at all but OH WELL.

 Our concrete company included that small hole so they could add a drainage pipe -- brilliant!
 Any water drains out to the back of the patio.
-If you are considering a patio with a fire pit, I highly recommend this!
+If you are adding a patio with a fire pit, I highly recommend this!

 The instructions called for 20 stone wedges on the first ring, but I only needed 19.
 If I had added one more I think it would have been too wide for the metal insert:

 Quick tip -- when I started that base ring of stones, I was butting the sides up to each other completely, which made for too small of a ring.
-I had to pull them out quite a bit and only place the long ends against each other so it made the circle bigger.
-Hope that makes sense!

 The final ring goes back to the same as the first: